KrzakalaPaul/Any2Graph/README.md

 ## What is Any2Graph ?

-When you want to train a model for a task where the **input** is graph, you can use a Graph Neural Network.
+When you want to train a model for a task where the **input** is a graph, you can use a Graph Neural Network.
 But what about tasks where the **output** is a graph?
 This is where _Any2Graph_ comes into play!

 <p align="middle">
   <img src="/fig/GNNvsAny2Graph.png" width="600" />